 FOLLOWING THE RIVERA

-The staff are very friendly, helpful, and the service always comes with a smile.
-During summer, take the opportunity to sit outside, and partake in a little people watching.
-In colder temperatures, there’s an intimate seating area in the back that’s so cosy you won’t want to leave!
+In colder temperatures, there’s an intimate seating area in the back that’s so cozy, you won’t want to leave.

-I haven’t yet tried all the different variations (!) of panini, but I’ve never been disappointed.
-Toppings vary from day to day, but there will be something to entice every palate.
+I haven’t yet tried all the different variations of panini, but so far, I’ve not been disappointed.
+Toppings vary day to day, but there’s always something to entice every palate.

 Contrà Camillo Benso Cavour, 18, 36100 Vicenza